Everyone gets the blues, even your dog – here’s what you can do about it

 First it’s important to know the general symptoms of canine depression – unsurprisingly it’s very similar to depression in humans.
 Look out for the following signs:

 - loss of appetite

 - declining to participate in activities they usually love

-The causes of suspected canine depression can vary, but they seem to be either lifestyle or health-based.
+While the causes of suspected canine depression can vary, they seem to be either lifestyle or health-based.
 Unlike human depression, there hasn’t been a substantial amount of scientific research on this topic.
-It’s certainly a field that could use more exploring through canine behaviourists and we’ll like be hearing more about it in the years to come.
+It’s certainly a field that could use more exploring through canine behaviorists and we’ll like be hearing more about it in the years to come.
 For now, here are some of the suspected causes:

-1. Health – If your dog starts expressing a lack of interest in socializing, food, or play, something might be amiss.
+If your dog starts expressing a lack of interest in socializing, food, or play, something might be amiss.
 Since dogs can’t say things like “Hey, my stomach is really hurting,” they often communicate by withdrawing from their regular routine.
-Behaviour like this means a trip to the vet as soon as possible.
+Behavior like this means a trip to the vet as soon as possible.
 Doing regular blood work and having a physical exam may reveal just why your pup isn’t feeling his status quo.

 Treatment of canine depression entirely depends on the cause.
 If it’s something medical related, your veterinarian will guide you in the right direction.
 If it’s behavioral, there are several options: